JWLD/naz-knowledge/README.md

 # naz-knowledge

-Temporary repo for collecting knowledge on Nazareth.
+Temporary repo for pooling knowledge on Nazareth.